Perimenopause and Menopause: Key Insights from Dr. Nadine Hammoud

 Changes in sleep patterns: Insomnia or trouble falling asleep can become common.

 Recognizing these symptoms is vital.
 Dr. Hammoud encourages women to track their experiences and discuss them with healthcare providers.
-Such proactive steps can aid in managing symptoms and aid in understanding what to expect as they transition into menopause.
+Such proactive steps can aid in managing symptoms and understanding what to expect as they transition into menopause.

 Ready to Take the Next Step?